BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 It downloads the stock/ index data from an online information provider, then forms a pandas DataFrame that contains open, high, low, close and is compatible with the TensorFlow library and Keras.
 Finally, a LSTM recurrent neural network will be implemented to train and predict.
 It also creates a visualized result for the ease of presentation.
 Optimized Hyperparameters arre also provided at the end.

 # How it works:
 The efficient market hypothesis (EMH) states that price cannot be predicted based on previous price and this model clearly violates the EMH.
 It attempts to understand the market sentiment behind price trends rather than analyzing a security's fundamental attributes.
 In order to strengthen the market sentiment analysis, a sentiment analysis model or event driven prediction model will be added.
 Hopefully, the result would be slightly better than a random guess.
+The model is currently overfitting and more updates will be provided.

 # Versions
 After receiving feedbacks that stock price is very close to the previous price and thus regression is inappropriate.
 From now on, there will be 2 methods to predict the stock price.